-J. Exchange Programs
+III.
+Exchange Programs

-Dalhousie Law School is committed to promoting student opportunities to study in other countries and in civil law traditions.
+Schulich School of Law is committed to promoting student opportunities to study in other countries and in civil law traditions.
 Exchanges are normally for one term and open to third year students.
 Home tuition arrangements generally apply where Dalhousie students are allowed to study at exchange partner institutions without additional tuition fees.

-The application deadline is on or about March 15 each year and students wishing to undertake an exchange must forward a letter of interest and CV to the Chair of the Studies Committee.
-Selection may be competitive and the following criteria may be considered: fluency in local language of instruction; demonstrated interest in a particular field of law which is an area of emphasis or specialization at the exchange law school in question; reasons for studying abroad; how the exchange experience will enhance career plans; academic performance (students should have at least a B grade average in law school).
-No student shall receive credit for participation in more than one exchange program.
+The application deadline is on or about February 15 each year and students wishing to undertake an exchange must forward a letter of interest and CV to the Chair of the International Linkages Committee.
+Selection may be competitive and the following criteria may be considered: fluency in local language of instruction; demonstrated interest in a particular field of law which is an area of emphasis or specialization at the exchange law school in question; reasons for studying abroad; how the exchange experience will enhance career plans; academic performance (students must have at least a B grade average in law school).
+No student shall receive credit for participation in more than one exchange program, and students may not participate in an exchange and a letter of permission in the same academic year.